Nick1994209/security_communication_with_DiffieHellman/README.md

-To implement Diffie-Hellman, the two end users Server and Client, while communicating over a channel they know to be private.
+Diffie-Hellman.
+Users (Server and Client) communicating over a private channel.

 **_For launch you must start main.py with requirements_**